jotego/jtcps/README.md

 * All offset values are expressed in kilobytes and stored with MSB byte second

+The offset for each graphic bank is comprised of two bytes.
+Each offset data is packed in 4 bits, with the MSB used for bank 3:

+{ Offset_bank3, ..bank2, bank1, bank0 } = { byte 24h, byte 23h }

+The 4-bit offset makes the MSB of the 20-bit GFX ROM address.

 CPS-A board type format:

 Bits   |  Use